martbock/spy-pixel-finder/README.md

 * `filename` – Path of the `.eml` file that contained the image.
 * `attributes` – JSON-encoded dictionary of all HTML attributes along with their values on the `img` tag.

+## Prerequisites

+You need Python 3 installed, optionally with the virtual environment extension.
+Other than that, the script should be able to run everywhere.

 ## Installation

 Follow these instructions to run this script on your machine: